Daniel-and-Mauro-s-projects/CI_TSP/README.md

 - Should we just create offspring and select from there

 # To do list
-- [ ] IMPORTANT: fitness function currently is distance which is more like a cost function (we want to minimize it), solve this.
+- [x] IMPORTANT: fitness function currently is distance which is more like a cost function (we want to minimize it), solve this.
 For example in roulette it doesn't make sense because we reward big distances.
   - [x] Maybe we could do fitness = 1/distance
 - [x] Elitism
 - [ ] Write about the configuration of hypereparameters we decided not to do
-- [ ] Plot function
+- [x] Plot function
-- [ ] Add hyperparameters:
+- [x] Add hyperparameters:
   - [x] nº of iterations
   - [x] nº of prints (how often we represent the evolution on the fitness of the generations)
 - [x] Add matrix of distances implementation
-- [ ] Improve computing time
-- [ ] Code parent selection methods
+- [x] Code parent selection methods
   - [x] tournament
   - [x] roulette
   - [x] rank roulette